climateinteractive/enroads-guide/docs/guide/carbonprice.rst

 * Pricing carbon is a high leverage strategy.
 It both reduces the carbon intensity of the energy supply and reduces the overall energy demand.
 That said, it is no silver bullet.

-Potential Co-Benefits of a Carbon Tax
+Potential Co-Benefits of a Carbon Price
 ---------------------------------------
 - Renewable energy becomes relatively cheaper, which can incentivize job creation in that market.
 - Reducing the use of fossil fuels improves air quality, increasing healthcare savings and worker productivity.